Pharmaceutical industry: 21st Century

-Since several decades, biologics have been rising in importance in comparison with small molecules treatments.
+Since several decades, biologics have been rising in importance in comparison with small molecule treatments.
 The biotech subsector, animal health and the Chinese pharmaceutical sector have also grown substantially.
-On the organisational side, big international pharma corporations have experienced a substantial decline of their value share.
-Also, the core generic sector (substitutions for off-patent brands) has been downvalued due to competition.
+On the organisational side, big international pharmaceutical corporations have experienced a substantial decline of their value share.
+Also, the core generic sector (substitutions for off-patent brands) has been down valued due to competition.

-Torreya estimated the pharmaceutical industry to have a market valuation of USD 7.03 trillion by February 2021 frpm which USD 6.1 trillion is the value of the publicly-traded companies.
+Torreya estimated the pharmaceutical industry to have a market valuation of US$7.03 trillion by February 2021 from which US$6.1 trillion is the value of the publicly traded companies.
 Small Molecules modality had 58.2% of the valuation share down from 84.6% in 2003.
 Biologics was up at 30.5% from 14.5%.
-The valuation share of chinese Pharma grew from 2003 to 2021 from 1% to 12% overtaking Switzerland who is now ranked number 3 with 7.7%.
+The valuation share of Chinese Pharma grew from 2003 to 2021 from 1% to 12% overtaking Switzerland who is now ranked number 3 with 7.7%.
 The United States had still by far the most valued pharmaceutical industry with 40% of global valuation.
+2023 was a year of layoffs for at least 10,000 people across 129 public biotech firms globally, albeit mostly small firms; this was a significant increase in reductions versus 2022 in part due to worsening global financial conditions and a reduction in investment by "generalist investors".
+Private firms also saw a significant reduction in venture capital investment in 2023, continuing a downward trend started in 2021, which also led to a reduction in initial public offerings being floated.

-Impact of Mergers and Acquisitions
+Impact of mergers and acquisitions

 A 2022 article articulated this notion succinctly by saying "In the business of drug development, deals can be just as important as scientific breakthroughs", typically referred to as pharmaceutical M&A (for mergers and acquisitions).
 It highlighted that some of the most impactful of the remedies of the early 21st Century were only made possible through M&A activities, specifically noting Keytruda and Humira.